dmitrijt9/linked-read/README.md

 # Linked Read

-Web app for visualization of linked data about books and their authors.
+Web app for net visualization of linked data about books and their authors.

+For now, data are fetched only from Dbpedia using their [Sparql endpoint](http://dbpedia.org/sparql/).

+I woul like to add other endpoints or data dumps later on.
+Now a content which user can search is quite limited.
+Also some reasonable integration of [Open library](https://openlibrary.org/developers) would be nice.

+## Features

+User is able to:

+- search books and authors by a text query
+- see a network map with all found books and authors
+- see relationships between books, authors and their series (if exists)
+- see a detail of selected book

 ## Build Setup

+Project is a static web app.
+Build with [Nuxt.js](https://nuxtjs.org/).

 ```bash
 # install dependencies